 The beauty of a “mini-abdominoplasty” is that there is no scar around the umbilicus.
 The same holds true here.
 The difference is that the indication for a “mini-abdominoplasty” is when there is no excess skin above the umbilicus AND the abdominal muscles are not lax in the upper abdomen.
 With a “mini-abdominoplasty”, neither excess upper abdominal skin nor muscle weakness can be addressed.
 However, with a standard abdominoplasty with an umbilical float, both problems can be addressed.
 A word of caution: if you underestimate the degree of excess upper abdominal skin, then the umbilicus will end up a lot lower on the abdomen then you want and you will need to accept some upper abdominal skin excess by re-attaching the umbilicus higher than it would naturally lie with the abdominal skin flap pulled down at proper stretch.

 There are other alternatives here.
 You can perform a standard abdominoplasty with umbilcal re-positioning and make the waist crease incision a lot higher and then there will be no vertical scar.
 Of course, the waist crease incision will now span across the lower abdomen considerably higher than the waistline of your clothing.
-Or, you can sit the patient up to permit the removal of more skin so as to encompass the hole around the umbilicus and close the wound with the patient in the sitting position, risking wound separation, loss of lower abdominal skin and significant wound healing complications and a few weeks until the patient can stand upright, not to mention a flat, shapeless abdomen.
+Or, you can sit the patient up to permit the removal of more skin so as to encompass the hole around the umbilicus and close the wound with the patient in the sitting position.
+This will place the wound under a great deal of tension, increasing the risk of wound separation, loss of lower abdominal skin and significant wound healing complications and a few weeks until the patient can stand upright, not to mention a flat, shapeless abdomen.
 Well, I didn’t say that these were good options, did I???

 The blue ellipse indicates the proposed amount of skin to be removed.
 The lower solid blue line is where the initial incision is made.
 The dotted blue line is the proposed upper portion of the skin excision (removal).
 This can vary upwards or downwards depending upon how much skin excess exists.
 In this procedure, there is no incision made around the umbilicus.
 The umbilicus remains undisturbed and remains attached to the abdominal skin.
 This is why there will not be a circular hole in the skin flap.
 The yellow area shows the extent to which the abdominal skin is elevated off the abdominal wall going upwards to the chest.
 As the umbilicus is encountered during the skin elevation, it is simply detached from the underlying abdominal muscles, just as the rest of the abdominal skin is detached.
 Depending whether or not there is a horizontal excess of skin, the skin can be elevated as a narrow tunnel (left) which preserves more blood supply to the abdominal skin (preferred when possible) or as a wider tunnel (right) when necessary so that the skin can properly re-drape over the muscles during the healing phase.

 When selecting this procedure, it is critical to be able to estimate about how far the umbilicus will descend as the abdominal skin is pulled downward.
-It doesn’t matter if there is not much inferior displacement of the umbilicus, what matters is that there is not too much inferior displacement or the umbilicus will be too low in the pelvis.
-Generally, a simple rule of thumb is to divide the abdomen into thirds from the bottom of the Xiphoid porcess (lower portion of the breastbone) to the pubic tubercle (pubic bone at the lower abdomen).
+It is acceptable for the umbilicus to be a little bit lower than it started.
+It is essential that there is not too much inferior displacement or the umbilicus will be too low in the pelvis, and this does not look good.
+Generally, a simple rule of thumb is to divide the abdomen into thirds from the bottom of the Xiphoid process (lower portion of the breastbone) to the pubic tubercle (pubic bone at the lower abdomen).
 If the umbilicus lies between the halfway point between these two landmarks and the junction of the middle and lower thirds, then the umbilicus should be in an acceptable position.
 Nothing is a hard and fast rule, but this works in most cases.
+It is really a judgment call based upon the experience of the surgeon.

 The abdominal skin is elevated off the abdominal wall all the way up to the chest, the abdominal musculature is revealed.
 The site where the underside of the umbilicus was detached is apparent.